 The Corporate Governance and Nominating Committee does not have a written policy with regard to consideration of director candidates recommended by stockholders.
 Nevertheless, it is the Corporate Governance and Nominating Committee's policy to consider director candidates recommended by stockholders, and the Board believes that the procedures set forth in our Amended and Restated Bylaws are currently sufficient so that the establishment of a written policy is not necessary.
-Stockholders who wish to recommend candidates for election to the Board must do so in writing and otherwise in accordance with the requirements set forth in our Amended and Restated Bylaws.
+Stockholders who wish to recommendation should be sent to the Board must do so in writing and otherwise in accordance with the requirements set forth in our Amended and Restated Bylaws.
 The recommendation should be sent to the Secretary of the Company, OPKO Health, Inc., 4400 Biscayne Boulevard, Miami, Florida 33137, who will forward the recommendation to the Corporate Governance and Nominating Committee.
-Without limiting the requirements contained in our Amended and Restated Bylaws, the recommendation must set forth (i) the name and address as they appear on the Company's books of the stockholder making the recommendation, the telephone number of such stockholder, and the name, address and telephone number of any beneficial owner, and the class and number of shares of capital stock of the Company owned of record by such stockholder and beneficially owned by such beneficial owner, (ii) the name of the candidate and all information relating to the candidate that is required to be disclosed in solicitations of proxies for election of directors under the SEC's proxy rules, (iii) a description of all relationships between the candidate and the recommending stockholder and any agreements or understandings between the recommending stockholder and the candidate regarding the nomination, and (iv) a description of all relationships between the candidate and any of the Company's competitors, customers, suppliers, labor unions (if any) and any other persons with special interests regarding the Company, and (v) a completed, written questionnaire with respect to the background and qualification of such proposed nominee in the form required by the Company (which form such recommending stockholder may request in writing from the Secretary of the Company prior to submitting notice and which the Secretary of the Company will provide to such recommending stockholder within ten (10) days after receiving such request).
+Without limiting the requirements contained in our Amended and Restated Bylaws, the recommendation must set forth (i) the name and address as they appear on the Company's books of the stockholder making the recommendation, the telephone number of such stockholder, and the name, address and telephone number of any beneficial owner, and the class and number of shares of capital stock of the Company owned of record by such stockholder and beneficially owned by such beneficial owner, (ii) the name of the candidate and all information relating to the candidate that is required to be disclosed in solicitations of proxies for election of directors under the SEC's proxy rules, (iii) a description of all relationships between the candidate and any of the Company's competitors, customers, suppliers, labor unions (if any) and any other persons with special interests regarding the Company, and (v) a completed, written questionnaire with respect to the background and qualification of such proposed nominee in the form required by the Company (which form such recommending stockholder may request in writing from the Secretary of the Company prior to submitting notice and which the Secretary of the Company will provide to such recommending stockholder within ten (10) days after receiving such request).
 The recommendation must be accompanied by the candidate's written consent to being named in the Company's proxy statement as a nominee for election to the Board and to serving as a director, if elected, and by a representation from the stockholder and beneficial owner, if any, that such stockholder and beneficial owner intend to appear at the Annual Meeting and intend to continue to hold the reported shares through the date of the Company's next annual meeting of stockholders.
 Stockholders must also comply with all requirements of the Company's Amended and Restated Bylaws with respect to nomination of persons for election to the Board.